 Solution #6: Turn Off iCloud Private Relay – iCloud+ Only

-While iCloud Private Relay is a convenient and easy safety feature, however, it requires that your internet browsing passes through Apple servers prior to reaching your computer.
+While iCloud Private Relay is a convenient and easy safety feature, however, it requires that your internet browsing passes through Apple servers before reaching your computer.
 This means that it could slow down your internet speed.

 Click the Apple Menu and System Settings.